thosgood/this-weeks-finds/markdown/101-150/week118.md

 our description of spacetime from the very start!
 For more details on the mathematics of superspace, try:

-4) Bryce DeWitt, Supermanifolds, Cambridge U. Press, Cambridge, 2nd edition, 1992.
+4) Bryce DeWitt, _Supermanifolds_, Cambridge U. Press, Cambridge, 2nd edition, 1992.

 More deeply, "super" refers to "supersymmetry", a special kind of symmetry transformation that mixes the bosonic and fermionic coordinates.
-We speak of "N = 1 supersymmetry" if there is one fermionic coordinate for each bosonic coordinate, "N = 2 supersymmetry" if there are two, and so on.
+We speak of "$N = 1$ supersymmetry" if there is one fermionic coordinate for each bosonic coordinate, "$N = 2$ supersymmetry" if there are two, and so on.

 Like all nice physical theories, we can in principle derive everything